charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 The kubernetes-worker units will enter a blocked state, with status message “Connect a container runtime.”

-### Deploy and relate the new Docker charm
+#### Deploy and relate the new Docker charm

-Do this step even if you ultimately intend to use the containerd runtime.
-Why?
-Because Docker is already installed on your kubernetes-worker units, and the Docker subordinate includes clean-up code to uninstall Docker when the Docker charm is replaced with the containerd charm.
+This step is needed even if you do not intend to use Docker following the upgrade.
+Docker is already installed on your `kubernetes-worker` units, and the Docker subordinate includes clean-up code to uninstall Docker when the Docker charm is replaced with the containerd charm.

 ```bash
 juju deploy docker